peldszus/joty-rstparser-docker/README.md

 About the Dockerfile
 --------------------

 This Dockerfile provides a full environment for running the Joty 2013 RST Parser on bare text.
-It includes all dependencies, a simple patch to re-train the discourse segmenter via commandline and for convenience, a bash script to robustly parse a larger collection of texts without having issues of old temporary files.
+It installs all necessary dependencies.
+It additionally contains a simple patch to re-train the discourse segmenter via commandline and for convenience, a bash script to robustly parse a larger collection of texts without having issues of old temporary files.

 Note: Do not run the same parser instance in parallel, as the parser relies on hardcoded temporary files.